Outdoor Odysseys

 National Geographic

-With the drawbacks of the USGS approach to things, it is just as well that others take up the slack and National Geographic certainly covers popular areas as well as long-distance trails that cross more than one state.
-National Parks get good coverage though scales vary from map to map so you may need to inspect whatever you are planning to buy prior to making a purchase, especially for less detailed scales.
+With the drawbacks of the USGS approach to things, it is just as well that others take up the slack, and National Geographic certainly covers popular areas as well as long-distance trails that cross more than one state.
+National Parks get good coverage, though scales vary from map to map, so you may need to inspect whatever you are planning to buy before making a purchase, especially for less detailed scales.
 When I last looked, the range extended from a respectable 1:25000 to a more concerning 1:80000.
-National Geographic no longer sells digital maps themselves but the Avenza app for Android and iOS fulfils much the same need and the National Geographic website says so for many of its maps.
+National Geographic no longer sells digital maps themselves, but the Avenza app for Android and iOS fulfils much the same need, and the National Geographic website says so for many of its maps.

 Natural Resources Canada